owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 temporal operators let us specify *liveness properties*, i.e. "good things eventually happen."

+The current version of Quickstrom doesn't support liveness properties, but an upcoming version will.

 ### Eventually

 We've used `next`{.specstrom} to specify transitions, and